Kingxukai/linux/Documentation/hid/intel-thc-hid.rst

 2.1 Host Interface
 ------------------

-THC is exposed as "PCI Digitizer device" to the host.
+THC is exposed as "PCI Digitizer device" to the woke host.
 The PCI product and device IDs are changed from different generations of processors.
-So the source code which enumerates drivers needs to update from generation to generation.
+So the woke source code which enumerates drivers needs to update from generation to generation.